heidenreich/theironyard.github.io/source/jobs/index.markdown

 **Sound like a dream come true?**

 [Send us an email](mailto:iwannajoin@theironyard.com?subject=I'm interested in the Programming Instructor position) explaining why you're an incredible fit for our company and this job.
+Be sure to include:

+- What you'll teach (iOS, RoR, or JS)
+- Where you live and whether you are willing to relocate
-Be sure to include a link to your GitHub profile, portfolio or examples of work, and your favorite gif.
+- A link to your GitHub profile
+- Portfolio or examples of work and
+- Your favorite gif

-<a name="community-manager"></a>
+<a name="community-managers"></a>
 #### Community manager

 If you are passionate about education, people, being creative and keeping things organized, you've found your home.